Karush Kuhn Tucker Proximity Measure (KKTPM)

 problem = AutomaticDifferentiation(ConstraintsFromBounds(get_problem("zdt1", n_var=30)))

-For instance, the code below calculates the KKTPM metric for randomly sampled points for the given an example;
+For instance, the code below calculates the KKTPM metric for randomly sampled points for the given example:

 [2]: